michaelkotelnikov/rhacm-workshop/02.Cluster_Management/README.md

 # Exercise 2 - Managing an existing cluster using Advanced Cluster Management

-In this exercise you will import an existing cluster to Red Hat Advanced Cluster Management stack.
+In this exercise you manage the existing cluster on the Red Hat Advanced Cluster Management stack - `local-cluster`.
 You will attach labels to the cluster, visualize its resources and perform updates to the OpenShift Platform.

 ## 2.1 Import an existing cluster

-1. Import an existing cluster to Red Hat Advanced Cluster Management.
+1. Modify the attributes of the managed cluster in Red Hat Advanced Cluster Management.
 Use the [workshop’s presentation](https://docs.google.com/presentation/d/1jhsO7tSsFoNwYouF-iBnlw5kA7Nx0Hoi-4HK0fFP1YI/edit?usp=sharing) as a guideline to the process -
-*   **Name**: cluster-a
+*   **Name**: local-cluster
-*   **Additional labels**:
+*   **labels**:
     * environment=dev
     * owner=&lt;your-name>
-2. Log into the managed cluster using the **oc** cli tool.
+2. Log into the cluster using the **oc** cli tool.

 ```
 <managed cluster> $ oc login -u admin -p <password> https://api.cluster.2222.sandbox.opentlc.com:6443
 ```

-3. Make sure that all of the agent pods are up and running on the managed cluster.
+3. Make sure that all of the agent pods are up and running on the cluster.

 ```
 <managed cluster> $ oc get pods -n open-cluster-management-agent